Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 as it is necessary to make sure that either 5 votes are for the ejection or 3 are against it.

-In addition, this is the one power of the Steering Council which cannot be delegated, and this power cannot be used while a vote of no confidence is in process.
+In addition, this is the only power of the Steering Council which cannot be delegated, and this power cannot be used while a vote of no confidence is in process.

 If the ejected core team member is also on the Steering Council, then they are removed from the Steering Council as well.
 This case also